 Dear Teachers and Pre-service Teachers

-I am Dr Jenny Lane a senior lecturer and researcher at Edith Cowan University.
-I am an enthusiastic blogger @EduJen and the Vice President of the Educational Computing Association of Western Australia (ECAWA).
+I am Dr Jenny Lane a senior lecturer and researcher at a University in Australia.
+I am an enthusiastic blogger @EduJen and the President of the Educational Computing Association of Western Australia (ECAWA).

 Welcome to to the Technologies Curriculum Resources Blog